neil-lindquist/SLIMA/README.md

 How it works
 --------------
-This package makes use of the superb work from the slime project.
-Slime started as a way to integrate Lisp with Emacs, a popular text editor for Lisp.
-It works by starting what is known as a swank server, which is code that runs in Lisp.
-Emacs then runs separately and connects to the swank server.
+This package makes use of the superb work from the SLIME project.
+SLIME started as a way to integrate Lisp with Emacs, a popular text editor for Lisp.
+It works by starting what is known as a Swank server, which is code that runs in Lisp.
+Emacs then runs separately and connects to the Swank server.
 It's able to make remote procedure calls to the swank server to compile functions, lookup function definitions from your live code, and much more thanks to the fact that Lisp is such a dynamic language.

-This package uses the swank server from the slime project unchanged.
-This package allows Atom to speak the same protocol as Emacs for controlling the swank server and integrating Lisp into the editor.
+This package uses the Swank server from the SLIME project unchanged.
+This package allows Atom to speak the same protocol as Emacs for controlling the Swank server and integrating Lisp into the editor.